Most Common Houlihan Lokey Restructuring Interview Questions

 So as equity trades closer to zero, the value of equity begins to look much more like a call option.
 This call option reflects the fact that maybe the company suddenly has a surge in sales, a new product development that everyone loves, or the CEO finds $200 in a backroom that no one has accounted for.

-More realistically, if no restructuring has yet been done the price of equity reflects the fact that maybe the debtor holders above (in this case the Senior Notes) really don't want the company to file.
+More realistically, if no restructuring has yet been done the price of equity reflects the fact that maybe the debt holders above (in this case the Senior Notes) really don't want the company to file.
 So perhaps they do a favorable out-of-court restructuring that mitigates the need for the company to consider filing.
-In this case, you'd expect equity to pop as now there's even more time for the company to turn things around (and the longer you have to wait for a better tomorrow, the more the value of that equity will be).
+In this case, you'd expect equity to pop as now there's even more time for the company to turn things around (and the longer you have to wait for a better tomorrow, the more the value the equity will have just as would be the case with a call option).

 Restructuring interviews are daunting, but in reality the most important thing is to show your interviewer that you have contextual understanding about what restructuring investment bankers really do all day.

-Many who interview for restructuring jobs give the formulaic accounting answers perfectly, but then have trouble describing how exactly restructuring works (this is why the equity value question above is so common) or what a distressed company really is.
+Many who interview for restructuring jobs can recite the formulaic accounting answers perfectly, but then have trouble describing how exactly restructuring works (this is why the equity value question above is so common) or what a distressed company really is.

 I hope this little overview has been helpful.
-If you'd like a 100-page guide detailing exactly what restructuring investment banking is in practice with over 500 Q&A, be sure to check out the Restructuring Interviews course.
+If you'd like a nearly 100-page guide detailing exactly what restructuring investment banking is in practice with separate guides containing over 500 additional Q&A, be sure to check out the Restructuring Interviews course.